oroinc/documentation/user/back_office/getting_started/index.rst

 The Getting Started guide explains generic concepts and details of OroCRM and OroCommerce basic navigation and use.

+.. hint:: Navigate the left-panel menu to find the content you are interested in or use the search bar on the top right to find topics quicker.

 .. toctree::
+   :hidden:
    :maxdepth: 2

    community_vs_enterprise